 Even after standardisation there remains a large amount of variability between PCT/HBs - as can be seen by the large numbers of significantly low or high standard ratios.
 This is partly because these ratios have only been adjusted for age and gender and have not been adjusted for ethnicity.
 Much higher rates are expected in populations with a high percentage of patients from South Asian and Black backgrounds.
+It is hoped that next year we will be able to standardise for ethnicity as well.
+This data has not been available from ONS until recently.

-Caution needed when comparing a PCT/HB's standardised incidence or prevalence ratios over time.
+Caution needed when comparing a PCT/HB's

+standardised incidence or prevalence ratios over time

 As the covered areas have changed over time, the 'total' population used for standardisation is different each year.
 For example, the rate ratios for 2005 and 2006 are not strictly comparable as they are standardised to different populations.
 However, for most years the change in numbers of covered areas is relatively small.